Emergency Aid in South Sudan

 Hope of a peaceful life in South Sudan was shattered by violent unrest in late 2013.
 Only two years after Sudan achieved independence, armed confrontations between followers of President Kiir and of former Vice-President Machar claimed tens of thousands of lives.
 Since then, conflict, violence and displacements have been the order of the day.

-People are afraid; almost 3 million people have fled their homes, 1.9 million of which are now refugees in their own country.
-Since new episodes of severe violence began in July 2016, the situation has gotten even more desperate.
+People are afraid, many have fled their homes.
+New episodes of severe violence continue to worsen the situation.
 The conflict parties are not putting down their weapons even for important occasions such as sowing time.
-The result: Many fields could once again not be cultivated last year.
-This in a country in which 90% of the population lives from agriculture.
-The desperately-needed July and August harvests failed.
+The result: Many fields could once again not be cultivated last year – in a country in which 90% of the population lives from agriculture.
+The desperately-needed harvests often fail.
 Employment options and other sources of income are poor.
-Food prices are rising, and the rate of inflation is high.
-South Sudanese people now spend an average of over 80% of their money on food.
-For 2017, experts are warning of food insecurity at an unprecedented scale.
+Food prices are instable, the people spend the majority of their money on food.

 The great hardship in South Sudan was caused by violence.
-Since the 1950s, locals have experienced an almost uninterrupted sequence of armed conflicts, with more than 2.5 million people losing their lives.
+Since the 1950s, locals have experienced an almost uninterrupted sequence of armed conflicts.
 The cycle of hunger, violence and suffering can hardly be broken without structural changes.
 Ordinary people, however, are suffering the most.
-Over eight million people continue to need outside support.
-Help them with a donation!

 Welthungerhilfe is working with the World Food Programme (WFP), the Federal Ministry for Economic Cooperation and Development (BMZ) and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in South Sudan.